google/WebFundamentals/src/content/en/updates/2013/12/DevTools-Digest-December-2013.md

 <hr>

-That’s it for this edition of the DevTools digest, if you haven’t already, check out the [November](http://www.html5rocks.com/en/tutorials/developertools/novdigest/) edition.
+That’s it for this edition of the DevTools digest, if you haven’t already, check out the [November](http://www.html5rocks.com/en/tutorials/developertools/novdigest/){: .external } edition.

 {% include "comment-widget.html" %}